pggPL/TransformerEngine/docs/features/low_precision_training/nvfp4/nvfp4.rst

 Stochastic rounding is applied when casting scaled values to NVFP4 format.
 Instead of deterministic rounding (always rounding to nearest even value), each scaled value is probabilistically rounded to one of the two nearest representable NVFP4 values.
-The rounding probabilities are inversely proportional to the distance to each representable value, which ensures that the expected value of the quantized tensor equals the original value, eliminating systematic quantization bias during training.
+The probability of rounding to a given value is inversely proportional to the distance to that value, which ensures that the expected value of the quantized tensor equals the original value, eliminating systematic quantization bias during training.
 Stochastic rounding is hardware-accelerated using native GPU instructions introduced with the Blackwell architecture.